easymock/easymock/README.md

 To bundle EasyMock and deploy
 --------------------------------------------------------------------------------------
+- Make sure the poms are on the snapshot of the version you want to deploy
 - Make sure `jq` is installed.
 If not, try `brew install jq` or `choco install jq`
-- Add a little speech on the features in "ReleaseNotes.md"
+- Add a little speech on the features in "ReleaseNotes.md" (not the change log, it is generated)
 - Set the github_user, github_password, gpg_passphrase, bintray_user, bintray_api_key as environment variables
 - Launch ./deploy-easymock.sh version
 - During the deployment, you will be asked to do different things.
 Do them